wildQueequeg/UMass-Bookshare/README.md

 # UMass Bookshare

 UMass Bookshare is an online marketplace for students to buy, rent, sell, or share books.
-It connects students with others who have the books they want, right on their campus.
+This web application connects students with others who have the books they want, right on their campus.
 This allows for greater convenience and more flexibility compared to other alternatives.

-### Installing postgresql:
+### Setting up PostgreSQL:

 Install Postgres and Git: